Irish Writers Union: Notable members

 The association has a category or 'honorary life members', and holders of this status, past and present, include Michael D Higgins, William Trevor, Robert Greacen, Liam Mac Uistin, Benedict Kiely and Sam McAughtry.

-In the early 1990s, following her relocation to Co.
-Cork, Astride Ivaska became active in the Irish Writers Union.
+In the early 1990s, following her relocation to County Cork, Astride Ivaska became active in the Irish Writers Union.
 During this period, Eithne Strong and Gabriel Rosenstock were also involved in the organisation.
 Leland Bardwell, Seamus Deane, Brendan Lynch, Dave Duggan, Mary O'Donnell, Margeretta D'Arcy, John Arden and Sebastian Barry were also involved in the Irish Writers Union at the turn of the 21st century.
-Sam McAughtry, as well as Fred Johnston, Anne Chambers, and the author and playright Miriam Gallagher, also served on the executive committee.
+Sam McAughtry, as well as Fred Johnston, Anne Chambers, and the author and playwright Miriam Gallagher, also served on the executive committee.
 Other notable members included Ann Henning Jocelyn, Countess of Roden, Nuala Ní Dhomhnaill, and Frank Ryan.
 Richard Pine has served as honorary secretary.
 As per the organisation's website, the Irish novelist, Edna O'Brien, a member, was twice the IWU nominee for the Nobel Prize for Literature.
 According to an issue of the Irish Literary Supplement, the Irish Writers Union hosted an 80th birthday celebration in May 2000 at the James Joyce Centre for member James Plunkett.

 Other notable members have included Catherine Dunne, Sally Rooney, Gerry Adams, Seamus Heaney, Benedict Kiely, John Montague, Thomas Kilroy, Val Mulkerns, Michael Hartnett and Brian Friel.